SiaFoundation/siad/modules/renter/README.md

 The download code follows a clean/intuitive flow for getting super high and computationally efficient parallelism on downloads.
-When a download is requested, it gets split into its respective chunks (which are downloaded individually) and then put into the download heap.
+When a download is requested, it gets split into its respective chunks (which are downloaded individually) and then put into the download heap and download history as a struct of type `download`.

+A `download` contains the shared state of a download with all the information required for workers to complete it, additional information useful to users and completion functions which are executed upon download completion.

+The download history contains a mapping of all of the downloads' UIDs, which are randomly assigned upon initialization to their corresponding `download` struct.
+Unless cleared, users can retrieve information about ongoing and completed downloads by either retrieving the full history or a specific download from the history using the API.

 The primary purpose of the download heap is to keep downloads on standby until there is enough memory available to send the downloads off to the workers.
 The heap is sorted first by priority, but then a few other criteria as well.

 Some downloads, in particular downloads issued by the repair code, have already had their memory allocated.
 These downloads get to skip the heap and